The lasagna Monday

 “It needs more meat.”

-One desperate afternoon, after Elia ordered a lasagna smaller than his cell phone battery, we made the bold decision to host a Lasagna Monday.
-While the jubilation about the good idea resounded all the way to Klausen, the first doubts already arose:
+So it was during one desperate afternoon, after Elia had been served a lasagna smaller than his phone battery, that we made the bold decision to hold a Lasagna Monday.
+But while the cheers of celebration for such a bright idea could be heard as far as Klausen, the burden of responsibility brought on the first doubts:

-Sümer: “Everyone should prepare the lasagna according to their origin: Italian, South Tyrolean, American, German, Romanian, etc. – i.e. an international incident is inevitable.
+Sümer: “Everyone should prepare the lasagna in their own ‘style’: Italian, South Tyrolean, American, German, Romanian, etc. – i.e. an international incident waiting to happen.

 Lorenz: “Um, I need to talk to my father…”

-Dorel: “Olivia, his wife, is going to kill me for agreeing to this.”
+Dorel: “Olivia (his partner) is going to kill me for agreeing to this.”

-Fortunately, in the end, common sense prevailed and responsibilities were divided as follows: Lorenz and Elia, i.e. Papa Benacchio and Mama Testi, will cook us with original, patented, real Italian lasagna.
-Dorel, who will wash and clean the kitchen at home after cooking, will also bring something, but only because Olivia is a cook and likes the challenge of cooking Italian food for Italians.
-Kris agreed to be open to anything and bring a healthy appetite.
+Fortunately, in the end, common sense prevailed and responsibilities were divided as follows: Lorenz and Elia, i.e. Papa Benacchio and Mama Testi, will educate our taste with some original, patented, 100% Italian lasagna as passed down in their families for generations because ‘ricetta is ricetta’.
+Dorel, who will wash and clean the kitchen at home after cooking, will also bring some but only because Olivia is a chef and likes to challenge herself by cooking Italian food for Italians.
+Kris has agreed to keep an open mind and bring a healthy appetite.
 Finally, Sümer will stop by Peter’s wine bar to find the right wine – next episode follows: “The search for the right wine”.

-In the end, it was a great challenge that is also emblematic of our approach to our projects: trust in the process; high quality, good taste and every single layer counts.
+In the end, a very successful enterprise which we found out is also emblematic for the way in which we treat our projects: trust in the process; high quality and good taste need time; every single layer is important.

-If you would like our recipes for your lasagna day, just write us or stop by on Mondays at lunch time.
+If you would like our recipes for your own ‘Lasagna Day’, just write us or stop by on Mondays at lunch time.